DatavenueLiveObjects/Payload-decoders/README.md

 JUnit tests and assertions help you validate the payload decoding.

 When your javascript decoder is ready, you can contact the Orange Live Objects team for the script acceptance (validation) and provisioning.
-Please send an email to <liveobjects.decoder@orange.com> with the subject "JS decoder acceptance".
+Please send an email to <liveobjects.decoder@orange.com> with the subject "JS decoder acceptance". **PLEASE zip your JSON file before attaching it, otherwise it will be deleted by the email server!**

 ******************************************************************************************
 Pre-requisite : in order to use this framework, the following components must be installed on your computer :